Your Cart is empty

 1969 was The Year.
 More rock festivals were staged in 1969 than in any other.
 From humble alternative community beginnings, 1969 saw the emerging Rock Biz decide to pour it's collective money, energy and belief into Big Events.
 The trouble was, it was a new industry and so the people who wanted to be promoters hadn't the first clue about how to organise, let alone look after 150,000 people for 3 days.
 On top of that, some promoters were major stoners and that doesn't help with organisation, exactly.
 It was a period of extraordinary naivety but also huge ambition.
 There was no template to follow.
 No book on how to do it.
 You had to make it for yourself.

-In America alone, over one million people attended festivals in 1969.
+In America alone, millions of people attended festivals in 1969.
 It was a tidal wave of long haired kids, mostly under 25, mostly middle-class, mostly disaffected with the plastic fantastic American Dream they'd been sold, searching for something to fill the cultural void that not having faith in materialism as both the journey and destination in life had left.
 That was, really, a beautiful thing.

 Everyone was inventing the scene on the spot, minute by minute, hour by hour, day by day.
 In trying to understand and appreciate this short period in history, it's important to appreciate this factor - it was all virgin territory.
 No rock industry existed.
 The record companies were run by straight people who'd grown up on Sinatra and dance band orchestras.
 They hadn't a clue what to do with the someone like the Grateful Dead.
 It was outside of their cultural universe.
 When Warner Brothers exec Joe Smith went to see what the Dead were doing with the $100,000 they'd given the band to make Anthem Of The Sun, he found Phil Lesh in the recording studio trying to record the sound of 'thick air.'
 Seriously.
 Smith later reported up the chain that Lesh was probably clinically insane.
 Well, of course he was.
 That's why he's a genius, but corporate America had seen nothing like this.
 They 100 per cent knew that this could be turned into big bucks but in 69 they were still working out how to do it.
 By 72, they'd got with the programme, by 74 it was a lock down.
 But in 69, all bets were off.